tabreturn/tabreturn.github.io/_posts/2019-02-28-processing.py_in_ten_lessons--07-_mouse_and_keyboard_interaction.md

     ellipse(mouseX,mouseY, 20,20)
 {% endhighlight %}

 Run the sketch and move your mouse pointer about the display window.
 The `print` function uses the `mouseX` and `mouseY` system variables to print the x/y-coordinates to the Console.
-The x/y position of the `ellipse` (circles) are also governed by `mouseX` and `mouseY`.
+These same values govern the x/y position of each `ellipse` (circle) drawn.

 <figure>
   <img src="{{ site.url }}/img/pitl07/mouse-interaction-circles.png" />
 </figure>

-The `frameRate` is relatively slow (20 fps) so that rapid mouse movement results in circles distributed at larger intervals.
-There will always be a circle in the top-left corner because the pointer is assumed to be at (0,0) until the pointer moves into the display window.
+The `frameRate` is relatively slow (20 fps), so rapid mouse movement results in circles distributed at larger intervals.
+There will always be a circle in the top-left corner because the pointer is assumed to be at (0,0) until the mouse moves into the display window.

-The `pmouseX` and `pmouseY` system variables hold the mouse's x/y position from the previous frame.
-In other words, if the `mouseX` is equal to the `mouseY` you know the mouse has not moved.
-As per the code below, add the two new global variables (`rainbow` and `sw`), comment out the previous `draw` lines, and add the four new lines at the bottom:
+The `pmouseX` and `pmouseY` system variables hold the pointer's x/y position from the previous frame.
+In other words, if the `mouseX` is equal to the `mouseY` you know that the mouse hasn't moved since the last frame.
+As per the code below: add the two new global variables (`rainbow` and `sw`), comment out the previous `draw` lines, and add the four new lines at the bottom of the `draw`.

 {% highlight py %}
     ...